+Parents/Guardians who wish to accompany their child(ren) on a field trip, you may do so, but please be aware that any fees or costs associated with the trip will be your responsibility.

-Parents/guardians are invited to observe our programs at any time.
-Unsupervised access shall only be with the child's parent/guardian.
-Parents/guardians wishing to observe our programs should remember that you are a visitor and not a registered volunteer of the program.
-As a visitor, you may participate with your child, but staff members are the professionals who lead and execute the program.
-If you wish to accompany your child on a field trip, you may transport your child, and ONLY your child, in your private vehicle or via public transportation.
-If the trip is on public transportation and you ride with your child, you will need to sign your child out of the program.
-Please note that any time the child is with you, he or she must be signed out into your care.
+You may transport your child and only your child in your private vehicle or via public transportation.
+If the trip involves public transportation and you are riding with your child, you will need to sign your child out of the program.
+Please note that any time the child is with you, they must be signed out into your care.
 Unfortunately, you will be unable to ride with the rest of the program on the rented buses.